pike13inc/reporting_api_example/README.md

 # Reporting API Examples

 The Reporting API provides easy and powerful access to a rich dataset on businesses, franchises, and their clients.
 Here are a few examples.
-For full documentation on the Reporting API visit http://developer.frontdeskhq.com/docs/reporting/v3.

 For more details about request structures, reponse structures, column types, and more, see [Reporting API documentation](https://developer.frontdeskhq.com).